Aueaphum2541/Ray-Folk-Pun-Project2024/Yes Wheelchair.md

 2. Physical Therapy
 3. Wheelchair Coach

-**User Stories and Acceptance Criteria:**
+**User Stories:**

-1. **As a Wheelchair User, I want to assess my physical abilities for optimal wheelchair usage.**
+1. As a **Wheelchair User**, I want to **assess my physical abilities for optimal wheelchair usage** so that **I can enhance my mobility and overall wheelchair experience.**
-   - **Scenario:** When the user initiates the evaluation process, the system prompts for personal information (name, surname, weight, height).
-   - **Acceptance Criteria:** The system accurately records and stores the user's information for future evaluations.
+   - Scenario: **Wheelchair User's Assessment**, given **a Wheelchair User initiating the evaluation process**, when **the system prompts for personal information (name, surname, weight, and height)**, then **the system accurately records and stores the user's information for future evaluations**.

+2. **As a Wheelchair User, I want to receive feedback on my wheelchair usage abilities for continuous improvement so that I can enhance my skills and overall well-being.**
+   - Scenario: **User's Feedback for Improvement**, given **a completed evaluation by a Wheelchair User**, when **the system processes the data, then it generates a summary of the user's performance and suggests areas for improvement**.

-2. **As a Wheelchair Coach, I want to evaluate the user's strength and mobility to recommend suitable wheelchairs.**
+3. **As a Wheelchair Coach, I want to evaluate the user's strength and mobility to recommend suitable wheelchairs so that users can have personalized and comfortable mobility solutions.**
-   - **Scenario:** During the evaluation, the system conducts strength tests, anaerobic performance assessments, and evaluates nimbleness.
-   - **Acceptance Criteria:** The system processes the data and generates parameters (distance, speed, time) for each test, indicating suitability.
+   - Scenario:**Wheelchair Coach's Evaluation**, given **an ongoing evaluation**, when **the system, as requested by a Wheelchair Coach, conducts strength tests, anaerobic performance assessments, and evaluates nimbleness**, then **it processes the data and generates parameters (distance, speed, time) for each test, indicating suitability**.

-3. **As a Physical Therapist, I want to access accurate data for evaluating the user's wheelchair usage abilities.**
+4. **As a Physical Therapist, I want to access accurate data for evaluating the user's wheelchair usage abilities so that I can provide tailored therapeutic interventions and support.**
-   - **Scenario:** The physical therapist enters the user's information and observes the wheelchair movement during the tests.
-   - **Acceptance Criteria:** The system accurately records and displays the data, allowing the therapist to make informed assessments.
+   - Scenario: **Physical Therapist's Data Access**, **given a Physical Therapist accessing the system**, when **entering the user's information and observing wheelchair movement during tests**, then **the system accurately records and displays the data, enabling informed assessments**.

-4. **As a Wheelchair Company, I want to use the evaluation system to recommend appropriate wheelchair models.**
+5. **As a Wheelchair Company, I want to use the evaluation system to recommend appropriate wheelchair models so that users can have a personalized and optimal mobility solution.**
-   - **Scenario:** Based on the evaluation results, the system provides personalized recommendations for wheelchair types.
-   - **Acceptance Criteria:** The recommendations align with the user's physical fitness and usage requirements.
+   - Scenario: **Wheelchair Company's Recommendations**, given **evaluation results**, when **the system processes the data**, then **it provides personalized recommendations for Wheelchair types, as required by a Wheelchair Company, based on the user's physical fitness and usage requirements**.

-5. **As a Wheelchair User, I want to receive feedback on my wheelchair usage abilities for continuous improvement.**
-   - **Scenario:** After completing the evaluation, the system provides a summary of the user's performance and suggests areas for improvement.
-   - **Acceptance Criteria:** The feedback is clear, actionable, and contributes to enhancing the user's wheelchair skills.

-6. **As a Wheelchair Company, I want to ensure accurate and reliable data processing for evaluating wheelchair performance.**
+6. **As a Wheelchair Company, I want to ensure accurate and reliable data processing for evaluating wheelchair performance so that users can trust the assessment results and recommendations.**
-   - **Scenario:** The system processes the movement data received from IMU sensors and generates evaluation results.
-   - **Acceptance Criteria:** The maximum error percentage for distance and time measurements is within acceptable limits (e.g., 1.5%).
+   - Scenario: **Data Processing for Trustworthy Results**, given **movement data received from IMU sensors during the evaluation**, **when the system processes the data**, then **it generates accurate and reliable evaluation results, ensuring the maximum error percentage for distance and time measurements is within acceptable limits (e.g., 1.5%).**

 ## Project Brief